 Let’s move on to something legitimate — free gift cards from MoneyLion.
 Here’s how you can get started earning your free gift cards.

-You’ll need to sign up for a MoneyLion Zero-Fee Checking Account to start earning rewards.
-Don’t worry — MoneyLion accounts are totally free and don’t have any kind of maintenance fees or administrative fees.
+You’ll need to sign up for a MoneyLion account to start earning rewards.
+Don’t worry — MoneyLion accounts don’t have any kind of maintenance fees, signup fees, or administrative fees.

 Begin by heading over to the Google Play or Apple App store and download the MoneyLion app.
 Enter your phone number and follow the sign-up steps to open your account.

 Step 2: Create a Game Plan to Earn Points